pachyderm/pachyderm/doc/enterprise/s3gateway.md

 ### Upload and Download File Objects

-For input repos (e.g. the top of your DAG), you can both add files to and download files from the repository.
+For input repositories at the top of your DAG, you can both add files to and download files from the repository.

-When adding files, Pachyderm will automatically overwrite a previous version of the file if it already exists.
+When you add files, Pachyderm automatically overwrites the previous version of the file if it already exists.
-If a file exists in the repository, Pachyderm automatically overwrites it.
+Uploading new files is not supported for output repositories, these are the repositories that are the output of a pipeline.

-This operation is not supported for output repositories.
-If you try to upload a file to an output repository, you get an error message:
+If you try to upload
+a file to an output repository, you get an error message:

 ```